fluffy-cakes/power_of_awk/README.md

 You can see here that on line 6 I use a regex pattern to match the name of the service principal.
 In this case our accounts start with `SP-` followed by any character repeated no less than 8 times, and no more than 8 times, followed by a hyphen and any character repeated any amount of times.
 Essentially I'm looking for something that looks like `SP-12345678-asdf`.
 This is the key part to help list our SPs, so unless you have some good regex patterns to you use, and/or your naming convention for service accounts is all over the place, you might find this somewhat hard to re-use.

-Using JQ we can filter the outputs in two ways; those without passwords set, where `passwordCredentials` array is empty;`[]`, and those with something inside the array, which is usually a block of code that contains a string for `endDate`.
+Using JQ we can filter the outputs in two ways; those without passwords set, where `passwordCredentials` array is empty;`[]`, and those with something inside the array with passwords set, which is usually a block of code that contains a string for `endDate` (amongst other things).
 Thus we can build a JSON output that would contain `null` for no password, or the actual date for when it ends.

 ```bash
 File: service_accounts.sh